DarLador/AttendanceManagerMonster/README.md

 <img width="250" alt="intro" src="https://cloud.githubusercontent.com/assets/17408143/21900607/2241efac-d8fd-11e6-9b0b-a858ca3b7517.PNG">

-If name & passwords are correct the app recognize the manager and selects students from the manager’s group (web or android).
+If name & password are correct the app recognize the manager and selects students from the manager’s group (web or android).

 The opened frame consists of 8 tabs.
 Below is a short description for each tab.
 ### 1: Summary